rejeeshraghavan/async-dml/README.md

 ## Usage

+### Method input parameters
   Below are the optional parameters for each operation:-

-    ####

-    `isAllOrNone` To specifiy whether the operation allows partial success.
+  - `isAllOrNone` - To specifiy whether the operation allows partial success.
 Default is true.

-    ####

-    `strCallbackMethod` Fully qualified API Name of callback method.
+  - `strCallbackMethod` - Fully qualified API Name of callback method.
 The callback class MUST implement Callable interface.
-      - callbackMethod returns the following parameters:-
+      - callbackMethod - returns the following parameters:-
-        - `jobId`  Queueable jobId of the current job.
+        - `jobId` - Queueable jobId of the current job.
-        - `strStatus`  status of job, 'success' or 'failure'.
+        - `strStatus` - status of job, 'success' or 'failure'.
-        - `strErrorMessage`  Error message, if any.
+        - `strErrorMessage` - Error message, if any.
 In case of success, this parameter will be null.
-        - `listResult`  If 'success' it returns Database.SaveResult[] or Database.DeleteResult[] or Database.UpsertResult[].
+        - `listResult` - If 'success' it returns Database.SaveResult[] or Database.DeleteResult[] or Database.UpsertResult[].
 In case of 'failure' it returns the input list.

-    ####

-    `chainedJob`  The chainedJob to be executed on completion of the current job.
+  - `chainedJob` - The chainedJob to be executed on completion of the current job.

 ### Dummy Data preparation